-For the most part, all pain medications reduce pain by blocking the bodies chemicals that trigger the pain response.
+For the most part, all pain medications reduce pain by blocking the body’s chemicals that trigger the pain response.
 There are natural medicines available that are considered just as effective as some of the other types of medicines out there.
-This includes over the counter medications as well as some prescription pain relievers.
+This includes over-the-counter medications as well as some prescription pain relievers.
 These natural alternatives prove effective at relieving pain without the side effects and adverse reactions.

 Opioids also if not used properly can be overdosed and can cause death.
 How they work in the body is to attach themselves to specific proteins in the body called opioid receptors which are found in the brain, spinal cord, and gastrointestinal tract.
 When they attach to the opioid receptors it changes the way a person perceives pain.
 This type of medication also affects the part of the brain with which we perceive pleasure.
 Many people become addicted to this reason because it induces a state of euphoria.
 It can suppress breathing which is one of the causes of death from this type of drug.